Alejandroq12/portfolio/README.md

 - **Are you going to use React in the future?**

   - Yes!
-I will transform this portfolio into a React App.
+I will transform this portfolio into a React.js App.

 - **Did you create this porfolio from scratch?**